zprihoda/zopt/README.md

 ### All
 - Iterative LQR
     - iLQR + DDP improvements outlined in "Synthesis and Stabilization of Complex Behaviors through Online Trajectory Optimization"
-        - II.D: Improved Linear Search
         - II.F: Regularization Schedule
+    - Performance improvements: Break out complex functions into jax sub functions (eg. forward pass)
     - Consider adding fullOutput option to iLqr and DDP, so we can plot animations of trajectory over time?
-    - Implement an MPC like demo with iLQR
+    - Implement an MPC like demo with iLQR?
 - Short Tasks:
     - Create controllers module
         - Move proportionalFeedbackController from lqrUtils to controllers